 Combine these two and what you get is an opportunity (even if it feels overwhelming at times).

-Join us on Wednesday, April 22 at 2 p.m.
-EST, for a discussion on how to effectively connect the dots between all these topics and better shepherd your institution or department.
-The webinar will be presented by Jan Wilson, Principal at Wilson and Associates Consulting Services.
+Watch the webinar recording and download the whitepaper for a discussion on how to effectively connect the dots between all these topics and better shepherd your institution or department.
 It will include practical solutions and valuable advice on understanding these changes, how they will impact your institutions and how you can integrate the strengths and weaknesses of each to build a better, more agile institution or department.

-This webinar is designed for higher education administrators, faculty and instructors.
+The webinar and whitepaper are designed for higher education administrators, faculty and instructors.

 - Gain a better understanding of what digital transformation is – its strengths and weaknesses.

 - Learn more about learner-centric models, specifically what are other institutions doing to work toward this.